hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

 ---

 ## Feedback from early adopters
 - Annotation is straightforward and user‑friendly.
+It typically takes under an hour for a dataset of around 100 variables.
+And if you cannot finish in one go, you can always save your progress and continue later
-- The main time investment is **the value annotation step**, selecting the correct variable from the ENIGMA‑PD list.
+- The main time investment is **the column annotation step**, selecting the correct variable from the ENIGMA‑PD list.
 - Overall experience: not difficult, but requires some attention to detail.

 ---